 that if they are charged or informed that they will be prosecuted, they will be given access to the recording of the interview either electronically or by being given a copy on removable recording media, but if they are not charged or informed that they will prosecuted, they will only be given access as agreed with the police or on the order of a court.

-See Note 7A.

-(c) the suspect must be asked to confirm that he or she has received a copy of the notice at paragraph 7.13(b) above.
+(c) the suspect must be asked to confirm that he or she has received a copy of the notice at sub-paragraph (b) above.
 If the suspect fails to accept or to acknowledge receipt of the notice, the interviewer will state for the recording that a copy of the notice has been provided to the suspect and that he or she has refused to take a copy of the notice or has refused to acknowledge receipt.

 (d) the time shall be recorded and the interviewer shall notify the suspect that the recording is being saved to the secure network.
 The interviewer must save the recording in the presence of the suspect.
 The suspect should then be informed that the interview is terminated.